jamesfmackenzie/jamesfmackenzie.github.io/projects.md

 After some investigation, I purchased a <a href="https://www.lenovo.com/us/en/desktops/thinkcentre/m-series-tiny/m93-m93p/" target="_blank">Lenovo ThinkCenter M93p Tiny Desktop</a> from eBay for ~$100.

-The form factor looks great under a TV and emulation performance is great.
+The form factor looks great under a TV and emulation performance is also great.
 Even Dreamcast and Gamecube run well, a significant step up from the Raspberry Pi.
 Full write up [here]({% post_url 2020-05-31-the-lenova-m93p-is-a-great-small-form-factor-emulation-pc %}).

 Posts: